mathe-e-botond/ds-math-notes/03-machine-learning.md

 ## **3.4 Regularization**

-## **3.5 Model choice**
+## **3.5 Model selection**

-When we would like to fit a model to the data we first assume a model structure, this process is called **model choice** e.g. a linear model, tree model, neural network, etc. We then try to estimate the model parameters.
-There are two main parameters:
+When we would like to fit a model to the data.
+We first assume a model structure, this process is called **model selection** e.g. a linear model, tree model, neural network, etc. Many of the models have some assumptions about the data we try to fit the model to.
+We need to consider or verify these assumptions.
+When selecting a model we also consider difficulty of building.
+Some models can be created more easily (e.g linear models, tree models) compared to others which require more work (neural network).

+Once we selected our model, we proceed to estimate the model parameters.
+There are two main types of model parameters:
+* **Weights** or **parameters**: are function parameters we can adjusted during the learning process to best fit the model to the observed data.
-* **Hyperparameters**: describe the structure of model or model fitting, e.g. learning rate, layers in a neural network, the K in KNN, etc
+* **Hyperparameters**: describe the structure of model or method of model fitting, e.g. learning rate, layers in a neural network, the K in KNN, etc
-* **Weights** or **parameters**: are function parameters we can adjusted during the learning process to best fit the model to the observed data given the regularization.

-Finding the right hyperparameters and estimating weights have different techniques.
+The methods of estimating weights and the methods of finding the right hyperparameters are different.

 ## **3.5 Model validation**

 Cross validation
+Goodness of fit

 ## **3.6 Hyper parameter tuning**